tejlibre/ActionFPS-Book/glossary.md

 An aggregation of player scores from playing on public servers.

+## Ladder Cop

+A player with administrator privileges, who will help maintain in-game quality of the servers.

 ## Mastermode

 Mode that the server is in.
 Mode 0 is public, allowing anyone to enter.
 Mode 1 is private, not allowing anyone in.
 Mode 2 is match-mode, allowing in only the players who were on the server at the time of setting the mode 2.